Explore Taiwan

 Itinerary

-• 1 - Taipei Welcome to Taipei!
-Your adventure begins in the densely populated and beautifully located capital of Taiwan.
-You can arrive at any time today, as there are no activities planned until a welcome meeting at 6 pm.
-With the formalities out of the way, head out for an optional dinner with your fellow group members this evening.
-If you arrive with time to spare, perhaps visit the hot springs at Yangmingshan National Park.
+• 1 - Taipei Huan ying!
+Welcome to Taipei.
+Your adventure begins in the densely populated and beautifully located capital of Taiwan, with a welcome meeting at 6 pm.
+If you arrive early, maybe visit the hot springs at Yangmingshan National Park.
+After the meeting, head out for an optional dinner with your fellow group members this evening.

-• 5 - Yilan Today, you'll make your way to Yilan, stopping at Leshui along the way.
-Here, visit the Indigenous Atayal tribe - only 2.5% of the Taiwanese population are identified as Indigenous, and the Atayal people are one of the 16 main groups.
+• 4 - Yilan This morning, visit the Indigenous Atayal tribe - only 2.5% of the Taiwanese population are identified as Indigenous, and the Atayal people are one of the 16 main groups.
 Soak up the rare opportunity to connect with their community and learn about the cultural significance of their tribal costume and face tattoos.
 Try your hand at making the local bamboo rice and then enjoy the fruits of your labour as part of the hearty, home-cooked lunch with the locals.
 Using local ingredients, you'll be treated to a showcase of delicious Indigenous flavours.
 Then head into the forest with a local who will demonstrate their traditional hunting and trap-setting tricks.
-Say goodbye to your gracious hosts and carry on to Yilan, where your evening is free.
+Say goodbye to your gracious hosts and return to Yilan, where your evening is free.

 • 9 - Taichung Today, head to the flat and fertile land of Changhua County, sometimes known as the 'breadbasket' of Taiwan.
 Visit Longshan Temple and explore the beautiful gardens on site.
 Continue to the fishing village of Fangyuan, where you'll have the chance to go clam picking and discover water birds, fiddler crabs and mudskippers.
 There will also be the chance to sample local seafood like clams, crabs and oysters.
-In the afternoon, travel to Taichung and enjoy an free evening.
+In the afternoon, travel to Taichung for a free evening.

-• 10 - Taipei Before returning to Taipei, stop at the Rainbow Village and learn the story behind the incredible murals that cover every inch of the town.
-If you're lucky, you may just catch the artist Huang Yung-Fu (who is 96 years old, and counting!) sitting outside his house and enjoying some sunshine.
-Return to Taipei, arriving around midday.
+• 10 - Taipei Return to Taipei, arriving around midday.
 Your afternoon and evening are free to explore the city at your leisure.
 Maybe meet back up with your leader and group for an optional dinner or visit the Taipei 101 Observation Deck for a magnificent view over the city at night.

 • 11 - Taipei Your trip comes to an end after breakfast this morning.
 No activities are planned for the day, and you're free to leave the hotel any time after checkout.
 If you'd like to extend your stay, just speak to your booking agent.